Belodri/Orbital-Mini-Sandbox/UI_Implementation.md

 3. `Bridge` Process command queue.
 4. `Engine` Execute a simulation step (with timestep=0 if the `advanceTime` argument was `false`; this must be done to ensure a coherent state as, for example, a newly added body must have its acceleration derived before that can be displayed).
 5. `Bridge` Write the simulation state into shared memory (on the WASM side).
-6. `Bridge` Read and process the shared memory into the `SimState` object (on the JS side), constructing the `DiffData` in the process.
+6. `Bridge` Read and process the shared memory into the `PhysicsState` object (on the JS side), constructing/updating a `DiffData` object in the process.
+This object consists of keys of any changed simulation properties (such as simulationTime) as well as three Sets of body ids - one for created, one for deleted, and one for updated bodies.
+The reason for only passing keys and ids is to preserve a single source of truth for all simulation state which downstream consumers read from directly (the `PhysicsState` getter).
 7. `Bridge` Resolve queued commands.
-8. `Bridge` Call the `onTickCallback` function that was injected by `App` during `Bridge`'s initialization, passing `DiffData`.
+8. `Bridge` Call the `ComputeHandler.onTickCallback(diffData)` function that was injected by `App` during `Bridge`'s initialization, passing `DiffData`.
 9. `App` Process its own command queue (for commands or parts of commands that aren't related to the physics of the simulation; for example: changing a body's name)
-10. `App` Updates its `StateView` object to reflect the new state of the `Bridge.SimState` and any the front-end exclusive metadata.
+10. `App` Updates its `StateView` object to reflect the new state of the `Bridge.PhysicsState` and any the front-end exclusive metadata.
 During this process it also updates its own `StateDiff` object, which adds any front-end exclusive metadata that has changed to the `Bridge`'s `DiffData`.
 From this point forward, the data of the entire system remains unchanged and in sync until the start of the next compute phase!
 11. `App` The call stack then resolves to `CanvasView` and back to PIXI.

 **Render Phase:** Begins when the PIXI ticker callback with `UPDATE_PRIORITY.MEDIUM` is called.